haydonryan/epub2audiobook/README.md

     ```
 2. Find and replace text.

     Piper doesn't handle certain phrases in 'typical' way eg most of us would read 1904 as 19 O 4, but piper reads it as one thousand nine hundred and four.
-This step is critical for enjoyment of the book. (bash script)
+This step is critical for enjoyment of the book. (bash script).
+For information on adding your own regular expressions see [Wikipedia](https://en.wikipedia.org/wiki/Regular_expression).
     ``` bash
     <coming soon>
     ```